UnstoppableSwap/unstoppableswap-gui/docs/SWAP_TESTNET.md

 # Swap on Testnet/Stagenet
 The GUI is currently defaulting to testnet until we feel it is safe enough to use on mainnet.
 This means that `testnet3` bitcoin will be swapped for `stagenet` Monero.
-This means you will need to set up two wallets to perform a swap:
+You will need to set up two wallets to perform a swap:
-- Testnet3 Electrum Wallet (Bitcoin)
+- A Testnet3 Electrum Wallet (Bitcoin)
-- Stagenet Monero GUI Wallet
+- A Stagenet Monero GUI Wallet

 ## Electrum
 Download Electrum from the official [site](https://electrum.org/#download) and then start the wallet with the `--testnet` flag.